nicoleman0/security.github.io/_posts/Startup - CTF.md

 After all, they did try it 3 times:
 `c4ntg3t3n0ughsp1c3`

-Maybe it works for ssh'ing into the user's machine?
+Maybe it works for ssh'ing into the user (lenny)'s machine?

 ![[ssh_login.png]]